 – The offer has changed from a box with a few peripherals to a multi-vendor solution, often delivered as a service

 – The customer has changed to include multiple purchasing models.
-Each of these with a specific set of decision makers and influencers, and each with a specific set of expectations of their chosen channel
+Each of these with a specific set of decision makers and influencers.
+And each with a specific set of expectations for their chosen channel

 – Partner business models have changed with the channel

-– The balance of power has shifted from the vendor to the channel, more than at any time in our industry’s history
+– The balance of power has shifted from the vendor to the channel.
+More so than at any time in our industry’s history

 All this change and yet the basic tiered program format has remained remarkably constant.
 But it is straining as partners experiment and operate within multiple business models.
 It’s hard for a vendor to tell if some of its partners are on a path to growth.
 Or whether they are stuck in a maze of uncertainty.